T3sT3ro/T3sT3ro.github.io/_drafts/2022-09-23-templating-languages-comparison.md

 - includes in jekyll don't expose bound variables - you have to skim through the code
 - missing intellisense in tools (to support variables)
 - missing some way to debug values of variables (when is `nil`, when is not set etc.)
+- no IDE support
+- can't write logic without assigning to new variables
+- comparisons sometimes don't work (try to compare `post.content | number_of_words` with a number...)

 ### Handlebars